Copyright 2018-2021 Xanadu Quantum Technologies Inc.

 ``'anticommuting'``.

-graph_colourer (str): the heuristic algorithm to employ for graph
+graph_colourer (str): The heuristic algorithm to employ for graph

-colouring, can be ``'lf'`` (Largest First) or ``'rlf'`` (Recursive
+colouring, can be ``'lf'`` (Largest First), ``'rlf'`` (Recursive

 Raises:

-ValueError: if arguments specified for ``grouping_type`` or
+ValueError: If arguments specified for ``grouping_type`` or ``graph_colourer``

-``graph_colourer`` are not recognized
+are not recognized.

 """

-if grouping_type.lower() not in GROUPING_TYPES:
+if self.grouping_type not in GROUPING_TYPES:

 raise ValueError(